-I have a friend that loves coffee but doesn’t make it at home.
-Well, I have several friends that fit that description.
+I have a friend who loves coffee but doesn’t make it at home.
+Well, I have several friends who fit that description.
 They spend a lot of money in coffee shops.
 For them, making coffee is too much work.
 Trying to convince them that using an AeroPress or the Bonavita Dripper is easy is a lost cause.
-They want easy and self-identify as lazy.
+They want to be easy and self-identify as lazy.

 This got me thinking about what coffee brewing methods are the easiest.
-They are not going to buy a grinder or anything that takes up counter space reminding them they are lazy.
-It needs to be as easy as possible, while at the same time tasting good enough to viably compete with the coffee shop.
+They are not going to buy a grinder or anything that takes up counter space, reminding them they are lazy.
+It needs to be as easy as possible while tasting good enough to compete viably with the coffee shop.

 I dug through the INeedCoffee archives to uncover the best coffee brewing methods for the lazy coffee drinker.
 Here they are.